nudge-now/sdk-android/README.md

 ## Troubleshooting

+#### No in-app message is displayed or an error is raised
-if our SDK can't show any message or raise errors, you can debug by implementing AFExceptionListener.
+If our SDK displays no in-app message or raises an error you can debug by implementing AFExceptionListener.

 ```java
 AdFresca.setExceptionListener(new AFExceptionListener(){